-C See more: Principles of Corporate Governance.
+C-> See more: Principles of Corporate Governance.

-cedures to ensure the proper and efficient functioning of the the integrity of corporate operations.
+Empresas Copec has a series of standards, practices and progenerate social value and care for people, the environment and cedures to ensure the proper and efficient functioning of the the integrity of corporate operations.
 Board of Directors.